genji970/llm_rl_fine_tuning_for_solving_rl_problem/README.md

  transformer architecture is mainly based on distribution of weights. hallucination occur due to lack of generalization to real world.
 Because of these reasons, transformer has limit.

  I think roll out is the one way to solve this limit.
 But 100% randomness is bad, so I choose rl method.
-And whatsmore, if I add indicator to prompt, it will work better.
+And whatsmore, if I add indicator to prompt, I think it will work better.

 e.g)
  prompt : "This sequence is not that good/This sequence is less likely to gain higher reward. + f"state : {state}"